czdqzz/czdqzz/CIRCUIT-BREAKER.md

 - **Rated Voltage:** 230V
 - **Rated Current:** 32A
-- Prevent fires from leakage current
+- Preventing fires from leakage current
 - Operated with MCB

 ## Summary